code247/Coursera/README.md

-# Coursera
+# Coursera-MachineLearning
-Miscellaneous code from courses on Coursera
+Code from exercises of Machine Learning course on Coursera.